 I’m interested in trying improv.
 How do I start?

 First of all, that’s awesome and so are you!
 We might be biased, but we think everyone should try improv!
 It’s an incredibly welcoming and supportive craft.

 - We suggest starting with one of our introductory classes designed for complete beginners to explore the foundations in a supportive environment!

 - You can also come to Accelerator, our drop-in workshop – an all-levels class offered (almost) every Saturday.
 Accelerator is a fun way to meet different improvisers in the community.

 - And if you haven’t seen a show, we definitely recommend that, too!
 If you have any more questions, send us a note at email@example.com.

 How does someone become a Kinkonaut?

-Kinkonauts performers are the ensemble players you see in our Friday and Saturday shows and house teams.
+Kinkonauts performers are the ensemble players you see in our Friday and Saturday shows and troupes.
 Most of the current cast came up through our classes and either:

 - Were invited into the company or onto an existing troupe, or

 - Auditioned into our Conservatory class.
 From Conservatory, they may be cast onto house teams/troupes

 Are there other ways to get stage time?
 What if I’m really experienced?

 If you’re in a Calgary Improv School class, you will get a class showcase opportunity!
 Hooray!

 Otherwise, more informal opportunities come up if you are an active member of our community.
 See shows, meet people, take classes, be a regular at Drop-in.
 Get to know us, and let us get to know you!
 Unless we know you and your work, you won’t be able to walk off the street into one of our main stage shows.